Prittlewell Priory: The Collections

 The Victorian extension of the Priory, which once housed the bedrooms, now hosts an interactive display on the local wildlife.

 Other collections at the Priory include Daniel Robert Scratton of Prittlewell Priory, Essex by Stephen Pearce (1867) and Mrs Scratton of Prittlewell Priory by an unknown artist.

 Priory Park

 When R A Jones purchased the Priory, he also purchased a large tract of the surrounding land, which he donated to the town for the creation of Priory Park.
 The Park was formally opened on 14 July 1920 by the Duke of York, who was later to become King George VI.
+R. A. Jones died in 1925 and he was buried in the grounds of the priory.